 Plymouth has an eerie ghost town feel and look, with absolutely zero vegetation or animal life.
 The whole abandoned city is under a blanket of ash, some parts up to 40 feet deep.
 The helicopter gets nice and low so you feel as though you are right among it all.
 I can’t imagine being there and experiencing a heart breaking situation such as this.

 It’s amazing to see the landscape difference from where the pyroclastic flow from the eruption touched in comparison the lush landscape that wasn’t touched.
 There is a clear line down the middle.

-After the tour of Plymouth, you are taken one last time past the volcano, for a last look at one of natures biggest wonders.
+After the tour of Plymouth, you are taken one last time past the volcano, for the last look at one of natures biggest wonders.

 There is no denying that the scenic 50-minute helicopter flight over the island of Monserrat and the Soufriere Hills volcano is absolutely awe-inspiring, and will be a travel experience that will not be forgotten.